datacarpentry/python-socialsci/_episodes/03-control-structures.md

 Points to note:

-1. The condition clause (i <= n) in the while statement can be anything which when evaluated would return a Boolean value of either True of False.
-Initially i has been set to 1 (before the start of the loop) and therefore the condition is `True`.
+1. The condition clause (i <= n) in the while statement can be anything which when evaluated returns a Boolean value (either True of False).
+Initially, i has been set to 1 (before the start of the loop) and therefore its condition is `True`.
-2. The clause can be made more complex by use of parentheses and `and` and `or`  operators amongst others
+2. The clause can be made more complex by adding more conditions thorugh the use of `and` or `or` logic operators, amongst others.
 3. The statements after the while clause are only executed if the condition evaluates as True.
-4. Within the statements after the while clause there should be something which potentially will make the condition evaluate as `False` next time around.
-If not the loop will never end.
+4. Within the statements following while clause there should be something which potentially will make the condition evaluate as `False` next time around.
+If not, the loop will never end.
-5. In this case the last statement in the loop changes the value of i which is part of the condition clause, so hopefully the loop will end.
+5. In this example, the last statement in the loop changes the value of the variable `i` which is part of the condition clause.
+This statement prevents the while statement running indefinitely.
 6. We called our variable `cur_sum` and not `sum` because `sum` is a builtin function (try typing it in, notice the editor changes it to green).
 If we define `sum = 0` now we can't use the function `sum` in this Python session.

 > ## Exercise - Things that can go wrong with while loops
 >
-> In the examples below, without running them try to decide why we will not get the required answer.
+> In the examples below, try to decide if we will get, or not, the required answer without running them.
-> Run each, one at a time, and then correct them.
+> Then, run each one at a time, and correct them.
 Remember that when the input next to a notebook cell
 > is [*] your Python interpreter is still working.
 >
 > ~~~